princiya/newblog/content/is-career-in-tech-high-pressure.md

 Title: Is career in tech high pressure?
 Date: 2022-08-31
-Category: Mentoring
+Category: Leadership
-Tags: advice, career
+Tags: career, mentoring

 > I want to hear your opinion/experience on whether a career in tech is high pressure, depending on whether the role is in a startup, consultancy or something else(?).